MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M07L03_Excel_template.md

 ### Task 1 – Create View

-In this task, you will create a new view for the Knowledge Test Result entity.
+In this task, you will create a new view for the Knowledge Test Result table.

 1. Navigate to https://make.powerapps.com.
 Ensure you are in your Practice environment.